thalesfm/differentiable-renderer/README.md

 cmake ..
 cmake --build .
 ```

+After the build is complete, running  `./render -o <filename>` will render the sample scene and output the results to `<filename>` as an EXR file.
+Rendering resolution and sampling are configurable using command-line arguments (see `./render -h` for more details).

 [1]: https://rgl.epfl.ch/publications/NimierDavid2020Radiative "Nimier-David.
 2020.
 Radiative Backpropagation: An Adjoint Method for Lightning-Fast Differentiable Rendering"
 [2]: https://arxiv.org/abs/2006.15059 "Jos Stam.
 2020.
 ComputingLight Transport Gradients using the Adjoint Method"